burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 # Better Rust Code
 - It would be great to learn more about lifetimes so that every function can take in a reference rather than requiring a String that has to be cloned over and over and over...
 - It would also be nice to have better errors so that when functions fail we (or the users) know why.
+- enums and how they interact with structs and implementations

 <br>